RHEL9 and Clones

 The other exception was uchardet--one needs it and uchardet-devel to build the mpv rpm.
 Same issue--it looks for the newer version and says to use the fc34 version you have to use --nobest.
 So, for uchardet, I once again used the fc36 srpm with the fc34 mpv rpm which worked perfectly.

 I am leaving the below as it was in late August, as we might have to go through the same thing for RHEL10 when it's released.
-However, as of August 28th, between epel and rpm fusion, there are now packages for zathura and mpv, though not mupdf and zathura-pdf-mupdf, so you no longer need to build zathura and girara, as both of them, and their devel packages, are available with dnf install.
+However, as of August 28th, between epel and rpm fusion, there are now packages for zathura and mpv, though not zathura-pdf-mupdf, so you no longer need to build zathura and girara, as both of them, and their devel packages, are available with dnf install.

 You also no longer need the entire mpv section, as it's available from rpmfusion.
 As mentioned, a package for weechat is also now available.